 The Geiranger – From Fjord to Summit event is also well worth a mention here.
 Taking place each June, it ties together a half marathon and bicycle race, and sees competitors race from sea level to the 1,497 metre summit of Mount Dalsnibba, near the lake Djupvatnet.
 Not only do you climb from sea to mountain top, but you also climb from summer to winter.
 There tends to still be a lot of snow at the top of Mount Dalsnibba, even in June.

 We’re going to base our section on how to get to Geiranger around the places that you’re most likely to be visiting from as a tourist – so how to get to Geiranger from Oslo and how to get to Geiranger from Bergen.

 The closest airport is called Ålesund International Airport.
 There are daily flights there from both Oslo and Bergen.
 A flight from either city would take under an hour to get to Ålesund, and from there, Geiranger is about a two and a half hour drive.

 You can also get the bus to Geiranger from Oslo or Bergen.
 From both it’s around a nine to 10 hour journey, making that flight look pretty appealing.
 If you’re driving of course, it’s a little – but not much – quicker.
 There tend to be more roads available in summer than in winter, but in winter, there’s a chance of seeing the northern lights at the fjords.
-Of course, in terms of northern lights and Norwegian fjords, the fjords up north give you a much greater chance of a sighting.
+Of course, in terms of northern lights, the fjords up north give you a much greater chance of a sighting.